Palestinian wine: 1800s–1900s

 The mid-19th century saw a rapid expansion of grape cultivation, mostly by Jewish farmers.
-Rabbi Isaac Schorr founded a modern Palestinian winery in Jerusalem in 1848.
-The same year, a Palestinian messenger (i.e. a Jewish community representative) on a fund-raising mission to Jamaica brought with him 32 barrels of wine of the Land of Israel, with the proceeds from its sale going to relief for the Jews back in Palestine.
+Rabbi Isaac Schorr founded a modern winery in Jerusalem in 1848.
+The same year, a Palestinian messenger (i.e. a Jewish community representative) on a fund-raising mission to Jamaica brought with him 32 barrels of wine of the Land of Israel, with the proceeds from its sale going to relief for the Jews back in the Holy Land.
 In 1870, Rabbi Abraham Tepperberg founded the Efrat winery in the Old City of Jerusalem and the Jewish Agricultural School at Mikveh Israel began growing the first vines of European variety.

 The German Templers who founded a colony at Sarona in 1871 adopted viticulture as one of their industries.
 They introduced the first wine factory and the first modern wine cellars into Palestine.
 In 1874/5 a winery co-operative was formed and the first winery and cellars were built.
 A second winery was built in 1890 and export of wine to Germany began.
 In 1898 a new larger winery was built by the Deutsche Weinbaugenossenschaft Sarona-Jaffa (German Winegrowers' Co-operative of Sarona-Jaffa).
 By the end of the 1890s, there were 150 hectares of vineyards producing 4000 hectoliters (106,000 US gallons) annually.

 The new Templer settlement of Wilhelma was added to the wine cooperative in 1902.
 Wine production at Sarona and Wilhelma continued during the British Mandate, with overseas sales mostly to southern Germany.